Zenitssuu/Frontend-ReactNative-User/Readme.md

 ## App Overview

-TellYouDoc is a mobile application designed to streamline the doctor-patient communication process.
+EasyMeds is a mobile application designed to streamline the doctor-patient communication process.
 The app allows users to:

 - Connect with doctors via QR code scanning or saved list
 - Record symptoms before appointments